Vocovo/eslint-config-v2/README.md

 @vocovo:registry=https://npm.pkg.github.com
 ```

-These connect by having your new key as an env variable named `NPM_ACTIONS`!
+These connect by having your new key as an env variable named `NPM_GITHUB_TOKEN`!

 ### To publish a version